GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 If the following property is set, the service account specified will be impersonated by generating a short-lived credential when accessing GCS.
-Existing authentications will be used to authenticate the request to generate this short-lived credential.
+Configured authentication method authentications will be used to authenticate the request to generate this short-lived credential.

 *    `fs.gs.auth.impersonation.service account` (not set by default)